esphome/esphome-docs/components/lvgl.rst

 ``bar``
 *******

-The bar object has a background and an indicator on it.
+The bar widget has a background and an indicator on it.
 The width of the indicator is set according to the current value of the bar.

 .. figure:: /components/images/lvgl_bar.png
     :align: center

-Vertical bars can be created if the width of the object is smaller than its height.
+Vertical bars can be created if the width is smaller than the height.

 Not only the end, but also the start value of the bar can be set, which changes the start position of the indicator.